potassco/clorm/docs/clorm/factbase.rst

-In the general case the query result is returned as a tuple consisting of the instances of the signature matching the ``query`` clause.
-However, if the result signature is for a single item, for example you only want to return the name of the pet, then returning a singleton tuple is not intuitive.
-Instead, when the result signature consists only of a single item then the API default behaviour is for the query result to return the items themselves rather than wrapped in a singleton tuple.
+In the general case the query result is returned as a tuple consisting of the instances of the signature matching the :py:meth:`FactBase.query()<clorm.FactBase.query>` specification.
+However, if the result signature is for a single item, for example you only want to return the name of the pet, then returning a singleton tuple is not very intuitive.
+So, instead, when the result signature consists only of a single item then the API default behaviour is for the query result to return the items themselves rather than being wrapped in a singleton tuple.

 .. code-block:: python